-Daniella Brutman ’12, a biology and neuroscience double major, is pursuing an MD at Rosalind Franklin University of Medicine and Science.
+Daniella Brutman ’12, a biology and neuroscience double major, received her MD degree from Rosalind Franklin University of Medicine and Science in 2012.
 Previously she worked as a Pathologist Associate and applying for medical school this year.
 Daniella completed her senior thesis in Alzheimer’s Disease biology at Rosalind Franklin University of Medicine and Science.

-Menzi Mhlanga ’11, a neuroscience and psychology double major, is working as a Clinical Trial Assistant in a Chicago-area pharmaceutical company, ICON Research.
+Menzi Mhlanga ’11, a neuroscience and psychology double major, is currently a Clinical Trial Administrator at Pharma Consulting Group (PCG Clinical services) in Sweden.
+Previously, he worked as a Clinical Trial Assistant in a Chicago-area pharmaceutical company, ICON Research.
 Menzi completed his senior thesis in behavioral neuroscience at the college.
-He plans to head for graduate studies in the future.

 Derek Atchley ’10, psychology major and neuroscience minor, initially worked as a neuroscience research technician at Wayne State University.
 He is now pursuing his PhD in cognitive and behavioral neuroscience there.
 Derek completed an undergraduate senior thesis in emotional stress disorders at Rosalind Franklin University of Medicine and Science in 2009-10.

-Daryn Cass ’10, a biology major, is pursuing her MD at Rosalind Franklin University of Medicine and Science.
+Daryn Cass ’10, a biology major, received her MD at Rosalind Franklin University of Medicine and Science in 2012.
 Previously, she worked as a neuroscience research associate in the department of cell and molecular pharmacology at Rosalind Franklin University of Medicine and Science.
 Daryn completed an undergraduate senior thesis in addiction research at Rosalind Franklin University of Medicine and Science in 2009-10.

-Emily Venheim ’09, a psychology major, is pursuing a PhD in biological psychology at University of Illinois-Urbana Champaign.
+Emily Venheim ’09, a psychology major, received her PhD in behavioral neuroscience at University of Illinois-Urbana Champaign.
+She is currently a postdoctoral scientist at the University of Kentucky.
 Emily completed an undergraduate senior thesis in emotional stress disorders at Rosalind Franklin University of Medicine and Science in 2008-09.

 Lokesh Kukreja ’08, biology major, received his PhD in biology at Northwestern University, where he studied the cell and molecular biology of Alzheimer’s disease.
-Lokesh completed his senior thesis in the molecular biology of Parkinson’s disease at Lake Forest College.
+He is currently Senior Scientist with Procol Link, Inc. Lokesh completed his senior thesis in the molecular biology of Parkinson’s disease at Lake Forest College.

-Stephanie Valtierra ’08, biology major, is pursuing a PhD in Neuroscience at the Northwestern University Interdepartmental Program in Neuroscience.
-Stephanie completed her senior thesis in the molecular biology of Parkinson’s disease at lake Forest College.
+Stephanie Valtierra ’08, biology major, received her PhD in Neuroscience at the Northwestern University Interdepartmental Program in Neuroscience in 2017 and hqs joined Lake Forest College as the Science Internship Specialist in the Career Advancement Center.
+Stephanie completed her senior thesis in the molecular biology of Parkinson’s disease at Lake Forest College.
 She was also a post-baccalaureate fellow in the BMBCB department at Northwestern University in 2008-09 and a research technician at Rosalind Franklin University of Medicine and Science in 2009-10.

-Michael Zorniak ’07, a biology major, is currently a postdoctoral scientist at the Scripps Research Institute.
-Previously, he pursued a PhD in neuroscience at University of Wisconsin Madison.
+Michael Zorniak ’07, a biology major, is a Medical Liaison with Novartis Pharmaceuticals, before which he was a Medical Liaison with Teva Pharmaceuticals. he did his postdoctoral fellowship at Scripps Research Institute.
+Previously, he pursued a PhD in neuroscience at the University of Wisconsin Madison.
 While at Lake Forest, he did his senior thesis research in Parkinson’s disease and also did summer research as a drug discovery fellow at Loyola University Stritch School of Medicine.

 Silvia Skripkauskas ’04, a biology and psychology graduate, is currently Clinical Data Manager in the Lurie Cancer Center of Northwestern University.
 She received her Masters in Public Policy and Administration from Northwestern University in 2007.

 Nijee Sharma ’04, a biology major, completed her PhD in neuroscience at Loyola Stritch School of Medicine in 2009 and her MD in 2011.
-She is currently pursuing her neurology residency at University of California-Davis.
+She then pursued her neurology residency at the University of California-Davis and movement disorders fellowship at the University of California-San Francisco, where she is now an Assistant Professor of Neurology.
 While at Lake Forest, she conducted Parkinson’s disease research for her senior thesis.

-D’Anne Duncan ’04, a biology major, received her PhD in neuroscience at Northwestern University in 2011.
-She is currently pursuing her postdoc at Vanderbilt University.
+D’Anne Duncan ’04, a biology major, received her PhD in neuroscience from Northwestern University in 2011.
+She icompleted her postdoc at Vanderbilt University, where she then served as the Program Director for the BEST program by NIH.
+She is currently the Director of Diversity and Outreach at the University of California-San Francisco.
 She received an NIH NRSA graduate research fellowship in 2007.
 While at Lake Forest, she did two summers of research at the University of Chicago and did research in neurogenesis at Rosalind Franklin University of Medicine & Science.

-Michele McNeeley-Beekman ’03, a biology and psychology major, is Assisant professor of Pediatrics at Childrens Hospital of Illinois -Peoria.
+Michele McNeeley-Beekman ’03, a biology and psychology major, is an Assistant professor of Pediatrics at Children’s Hospital of Illinois -Peoria.
 She was Chief Resident in Pediatrics at Rush Presbyterian Hospital.
 She did her MD from Loyola University Stritch School of Medicine.